harris222/Magellan.info/README.md

       power to assess multiple profiles.
 - [X] User can add courses.
 - [X] User can remove courses.
-- [X] User can calculate the amount of AU units of his courses instantaneously as courses
+- [X] User can calculate AU credits instantaneously as courses
-      are being removed -- unlike on the UofT website, where an entire profile has to be submitted for AU units to be seen.
+      are being added and removed -- unlike on the UofT website, where an entire profile has to be submitted for AU units to be seen.

 ## Program Features: ##